-Locations of extreme cold, very dry regions, and bogs are all places in which bodies will naturally mummify, often only to be found thousands of years later.
+Locations of extreme cold, very dry regions, and bogs are all places in which bodies will naturally mummify, sometimes found thousands of years later.

 Weirdly, due to the extremely dry conditions of the soil, the corpses often came up as well-preserved mummies.
 (The first to be dug up and found mummified was one Dr. Remigio Leroy on June 9, 1865.)
-The cemetery kept these strange mummified corpses in an underground --actually under the cemetery grounds itself -- ossuary in case the relatives came around with the money wanting a re-burial.
-By 1894, the ossuary had racked up enough mummified bodies to re-brand itself as a museum.
+The cemetery kept these strange mummified corpses underground in an ossuary — actually under the cemetery grounds itself — in case the relatives came around with the money wanting a re-burial.
+By 1894, the ossuary had racked up enough mummified bodies to rebrand itself as a museum.

-Though the practice ended in 1958 (three years before the first man flew in space) the mummies continued to be kept in the local ossuary/museum.
-In 1970 a Mexican B-Horror movie was produced: "Santo Versus the Mummies of Guanajuato," starring masked wrestler Rodolfo Guzmán Huerta.
+Though the practice ended in 1958 (three years before the first man flew into space), the mummies continued to be kept in the local ossuary/museum.
+In 1970, a Mexican b-horror movie was produced there called Santo Versus the Mummies of Guanajuato, starring masked wrestler Rodolfo Guzmán Huerta.
 As the mummies gained notoriety, they drew interested visitors.
-For many years the unfortunate specimins were displayed propped against the walls of the ossuary, but these days they are housed in a more official museum.
+For many years the unfortunate specimens were displayed propped against the walls of the ossuary, but these days they are housed in a more official museum cases.

 Perhaps the most shocking to visitors are the pregnant mummy and the shrunken child mummies, including "the world's smallest mummy," which is no bigger than a loaf of bread.
-It is still unknown what quality of the soil or the environment of this particular cemetery produces so many natural mummies, and the mystery has given way to many superstitions about the mummies.
+It is still unknown what quality of the soil or the environment of this particular cemetery produces so many natural mummies, and the mystery has given way to many superstitions about them.
 A common local belief is that the mummification is divine punishment for acts committed while alive.